 Broker means an Authorized Trader who acts on behalf of a Participant to execute a Block Trade or enter an Order into the Platform.

-Business Day means the 24-hour day, on all days except Saturdays, Sundays and legal holidays, in Chicago, Illinois or the location of the reporting party.
+Business Day means any day except Saturdays, Sundays and legal holidays in Chicago, Illinois, or the location of the reporting party.

 CCO or Chief Compliance Officer means the individual appointed by the President as Seed SEF’s chief compliance officer.

-CEA or Commodity Exchange Act means the Commodity Exchange Act, as amended from time to time.
+CEA or Commodity Exchange Act means the Commodity Exchange Act, as amended.

 CFTC or Commission means the U.S. Commodity Futures Trading Commission or any successor regulatory body.